ryanstraits/ryanstraits.github.io/_posts/2012-07-27-how-to-know-youre-from-kansas-city.md

 categories:
 tags:
 - kc-accidental
+- anatomy-of-the-tongue-in-cheek
 - squarespace
 comments: true
 image: /assets/images/squarespace/kansas-city.jpg
 ---

-About nine years ago when I still lived in Ohio, two of my good friends at the time just so happened to be from Missouri &amp; Kansas.
+About nine years ago when I still lived in Ohio, two of my good friends at the time just so happened to be from Missouri and Kansas.
 It's kind of a long story how they got there, but it could be said that they found a lot of our local idiosyncrasies hilarious.
-One day they decided to compile a fairly smarting list of these quirky traits and emailed it to all of their Ohio friends for a good laugh (it was 2003, we emailed a lot back then).
+One day they decided to compile a <a href="{% post_url %} 2005-08-22-108 %}" target="_blank">fairly smarting list</a> of these quirky traits and emailed it to all of their Ohio friends for a good laugh (it was 2003, we emailed a lot back then).
 They wrote it all under the moniker "The MO-KAN Connection".

 <!-- break -->